 A box of unique generational experiences, locked, chained and cast into the sea., Because of the shame of being involved in a lost cause, a dissipated and ineffective prequel to the far more impactful future events.
 It would lead any humble person to silence.

 They picked up through the anarchist leftovers with ardor, five or seven years too late, and like vultures devouring entrails.
-They embraced that they found there: call-out culture, trans liberation movements, cultural anarchism in the vein of Chris Kraus and zines.
-These latecomers birhted a new liberal call-out culture and wider cultural program that was not entirely understood, but having been vetted by the professionals, was then embraced by the Democratic Party, which knew which way the wind was blowing.
+They embraced what they found there: call-out culture, trans liberation movements, cultural anarchism in the vein of Chris Kraus and zines.
+These latecomers birthed a new liberal call-out culture and wider cultural program that was not entirely understood, but having been vetted by the professionals, was then embraced by the Democratic Party, which knew which way the wind was blowing.
 Whatever plays to the kids.
 Whatever the liberal leadership's PMC sons and daughters informed them was going to be the Next Thing.